Doi9t/binclassreader/README.md

 ##BinClassReader
 - - -
+THIS project is no longer maintained (Only works with Java7).

 BinClassReader is a java library that allows you to read the data from the class format (.class file) without loading it with the class loader.<br>
 <br>
 **Warning**<br>